Relational databases

 And then you can give permissions to that user, like this

-\c libary
+\c library

 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO libuser;